Skip to content

 Egyptian Shoes

-Straw and leather were the two main materials used to make Egyptian shoes.
-From the many wall reliefs that the Egyptians painted we know that most Egyptians didn’t wear shoes and instead chose to go barefoot.
-However, if someone wanted protection for their feet, sandals were the shoe trend during Ancient Egyptian times.
+Straw and leather were the two primary materials used to make Egyptian shoes.
+From the many wall reliefs that the Egyptians painted, we know that most Egyptians didn’t wear shoes but instead chose barefoot.
+However, sandals were the shoe trend during Ancient Egyptian times if someone wanted protection for their feet.
 Most Egyptians would have worn sandals made of straw, while wealthier Egyptians wore sandals made of leather.

 Ancient Egyptian Beauty